 There are many descriptions of what people wore in the eighteenth and nineteenth centuries in France.
-Some of these descriptions were printed in books about acceptable masquerade ball costumes that could be worn to dances and parties.
+Some of these descriptions were printed in books and were the kinds of French masquerade ball costumes worn to such dances and parties.
 Descriptions also sometimes included actual fashions worn by peasants, gentlemen, ladies, merveilleuses, incroyables, and nobility.
 Here are some of those descriptions:

 ALSACE PEASANT (Male) – Jacket of drab cloth bound and faced with blue.
 Red cloth vest.
 Breeches of brown velvet, fastened at the knees.
 Thick ribbed stockings, tied with garters of red ribbon, and high boots.
 Round the waist is an embroidered belt, with straps hanging down to fasten to the breeches.
 Fur cap with a red crown.